demarb/Practice---Learn-Javascript-Journey/README.md

 ## Projects Featured
 1. Color Flipper : changes the background of html body on click of button.
 Good introductory project for manipulating the Document Object Model (DOM)
 2. Number Counter : counts up or down by 1 on each button click.
+3. Review Carousel : scrolls through 4 reviews or generate one of 4 at random